MrHsiehVCS/u3pp/README.md

 ### Part B Other Requirements

 * **User experience (UX) must be very clear.** You might, for the sake of clarity, have extra pauses in gameplay so the player does not get lost.
+  * Must print the outcome of the game: Blackjack, Win, Lose, or Push
+  * Regularly print the state of the user hand, the state of the dealer hand, and the state of the deck.
 * **Your game should account for bad input.** Bad input should not break the game.
 * **Finish your main method** Make a Scanner, and call `Blackjack`'s `play` method with it.
+* **Must not shuffle the deck between games.** Only shuffle when we would deal a card when the deck is empty.

 ### PART B Sample Run